 The LORD will be king over the whole earth.
 On that day there will be one LORD, and his name the only name. ...
 Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the LORD Almighty, and to celebrate the Feast of Tabernacles.
 (Zechariah 14:9,16)

 Thus, in the future Messianic era, during the Millennium, Yeshua/Jesus the Messiah will return to tabernacle with us again.
-Representatives from the nations of the world will go to Jerusalem, where King Yeshua will be sitting on His throne, to observe the Feast of Tabernaclesóessentially, a tremendous birthday celebration for Jesus!
+Representatives from the nations of the world will go to Jerusalem, where King Yeshua will be sitting on His throne, to observe the Feast of Tabernaclesóessentially, a tremendous birthday celebration for the Lord Jesus!

 Return to Email Questions and Tedís Responses